NREL/rdtools/paper/paper.md

 4) Aggregate data to reduce noise and scatter
 5) Analyze aggregated production to extract degradation and soiling rates

-The RdTools API offers a high-level `SystemAnalysis` class to simplify and standardize the process of running an end-to-end data analysis.
+RdTools offers a high-level `SystemAnalysis` class to simplify and standardize the process of running an end-to-end data analysis.
 The high-level interface does allow some customization of the analysis but defaults to best practice methods to encourage standardized and reproducible analysis.
 However,